 The condensed consolidated interim financial statements of Charles River Laboratories International, Inc. are unaudited, and certain information and footnote disclosures related thereto normally included in financial statements prepared in accordance with generally accepted accounting principles in the United States of America have been omitted in accordance with Rule 10-01 of Regulation S-X. In the opinion of management, the accompanying unaudited condensed consolidated financial statements were prepared following the same policies and procedures used in the preparation of the audited financial statements and reflect all adjustments (consisting of normal recurring adjustments) considered necessary to state fairly our financial position and results of operations.
 The results of operations for the interim periods are not necessarily indicative of the results for the entire fiscal year.
-These condensed consolidated financial statements have been made to prior year financial statements to conform with the current year presentation.
+These condensed consolidated financial statements should be read in conjunction with our Annual Report on Form 10-K for the year ended December 28, 2013.
+Certain reclassifications have been made to prior year financial statements to conform with the current year presentation.
 These reclassifications have no impact on prior period reported net income or cash flows.